Willtrade

 |---|---|

-| No confirmed India registration | WillTrade is not registered with Sebi or the Rbi, meaning no recognized regulatory oversight in India. |
+| No confirmed India registration | WillTrade is not clearly verified as registered with Sebi or the RBI, leaving users without recognized regulatory oversight in India. |

-| No clear legal safeguards | Without supervision, users lack practical protection if funds disappear or disputes arise. |
+| No clear legal safeguards | When supervision is unclear, users may have limited practical protection if funds are withheld or disputes arise. |

-| High-risk and potentially unlawful use | Putting money into unregulated apps is highly risky and may be unlawful for Indian residents. |
+| High-risk and potentially unlawful use | Using unregulated trading apps carries significant risk and may create legal concerns for Indian residents. |

 How These Apps Trap Investors?